avo-hq/docs/src/1.0/readme.md

 1. [Explore the live demo app](https://avodemo.herokuapp.com)
 1. Explore these docs
 1. Enjoy building your app without ever worrying about the admin again
+1. Explore the [FAQ](faq) pages for guides on how to set up your Avo instance.